All children and youth are empowered to reach their full potential through mentorship.

 With such a large portion of our funding coming from our clothing donation service, we are proud to say that clothing donation really does help our kids get matched with mentors.
 Click here to book a free pick-up date online today!

 People often wonder why a volunteer-based organization needs funding at all.
 The reason is simple.
 Matching children with positive adult role models requires screening, training and monitoring.
-Given that our vision is to put a mentor in the life of every child who needs one, funding plays an ever important role in our success as well as the development of children in our community.
+Given that our vision is that all children and youth are empowered to reach their full potential through mentorship, funding plays an ever important role in our success as well as the development of children in our community.